-This is especially pertinent for Methodism because the denomination began as an offshoot of Anglicanism, which frequently uses the sign of the cross in their liturgy.
+This practice is especially pertinent for Methodism because the denomination began as an offshoot of Anglicanism, which frequently uses the sign of the cross in its liturgy.

-The practice predates the Protestant Reformation.
-It is present in the writings of Christian theologians during the early stages of church history.
-Oftentimes the minister will utter these words: “in the name of the Father, and the Son, and the Holy Spirit.”
+It predates the Protestant Reformation.
+Nevertheless, it is present in the writings of Christian theologians during the early stages of church history.
+Often the minister will utter these words: “In the name of the Father, and the Son, and the Holy Spirit.”
 (Also see Do Methodists Believe in the Trinity?)

-The actual hand motion stays much the same: top to bottom and left to right.
-However the exact fingers varies by tradition.
+The hand motion stays the same: top to bottom and left to right.
+However, the exact fingers vary by tradition.
 Often the middle finger is paired with the index finger.
-This is to indicate the two natures of Jesus Christ.
-Other times, the thumb is added to the other two fingers.
-This is to indicate the three persons of the Trinity.
+This position is to indicate the two natures of Jesus Christ.
+Other times, the thumb is next to the other two fingers.
+This position reflects the three persons of the Trinity.

-The Methodists cross and fire symbol is the one of the most recognizable images of the Methodist tradition.
-Created after the merger of the Methodist Church and the Evangelical United Brethren Church formed the United Methodist Church, this logo includes a thin and minimalist black cross with two red tongues of fire framing the left side.
+The Methodist cross symbol is one of the most recognizable images of the Methodist tradition.
+Created after the merger of the Methodist Church and the Evangelical United Brethren Church formed the United Methodist Church, this logo includes a thin, minimalist black cross with two red tongues of fire framing the left side.
 (Also see 5 Facts about the Methodist Symbol)

 The cross (without Jesus hanging on it) identifies the symbol with Christianity and Protestantism.
 The flames of fire refer to the day of Pentecost in Acts chapter two, during which tongues of fire appeared on the heads of the witnesses.
 The two tongues of fire represent the two church bodies that joined to form the UMC.
 (Also see Do Methodists Speak In Tongues?)

-More specifically, the fire references both the Holy Spirit and John Wesley’s life-changing experience with God that prompted him to form the Methodist Church.
+More specifically, the fire references the Holy Spirit and John Wesley’s life-changing experience with God, prompting him to form the Methodist Church.
 At a Moravian meeting on May 24, 1738, Wesley was listening to the reading of Martin Luther’s preface to his commentary on the book of Romans.

 While contemplating the reading, Wesley felt his heart become strangely warmed as he reflected on the sure salvation of his soul.
 (Also see Do Methodists Believe in Predestination?)